0400H/NoobsHPC/README.md

 - ./run_benchmark.sh

 ## Documentation
-- You can find wiki [here](https://github.com/0400H/NoobsDL/issues)
+- You can find wiki [here](https://github.com/0400H/NoobsDNN/issues)
 - We appreciate your contributions!

 ## Ask Questions

-You are welcome to submit questions and bug reports as [Github Issues](https://github.com/0400H/NoobsDL/issues).
+You are welcome to submit questions and bug reports as [Github Issues](https://github.com/0400H/NoobsDNN/issues).

 ## Copyright and License
-NoobsDL is provided under the [Apache-2.0 license](LICENSE).
+NoobsDNN is provided under the [Apache-2.0 license](LICENSE).